Last Modified: 12 Jun 2014

 Spend your final morning in Puebla learning how to recreate some of the city’s most prized dishes in a hands-on cooking class.
 Enjoy your creations for lunch.

 Later in the afternoon we head back to Mexico City by local bus (approx. 2 hours).
 This evening you can spend at your own leisure.
+For those with a sweet tooth, your leader may suggest a dinner of chorros and chocolate!

 The rest of your day is free for your own exploration.
 Perhaps relax in Chapultepec Park or take in some of the city's notable museums, including the renowned Museo Nacional de Antropologia (anthropological museum), considered one of the finest in the world.